arpit-yadv/rock-paper-scissor-cpp/README.md

 #### Nifty Features

 1. Users are able to enter a diff inputs that correspond to each option.
 For example: “1”, “Rock”, trigger the submits the same option.
+2. Spock/Lizard Addon is inspired by - https://bigbangtheory.fandom.com/wiki/Rock,_Paper,_Scissors,_Lizard,_Spock
+3. Complexity of this project is currently O(n^2) for initialization of resultMatrix data and then O(n) for each next Game. it can further be reduced to O(1) if we remove the nifty feature(1).